 Chronologically, it would seem to fit, as both the Yoshinori Kanada Special and Great books indicate that Kanada started working on Honey in October 1973, that is around the time episode 6 was in production.
 He was most probably invited there by Satoshi Jingû, a former Studio Z animator who had left for Anime Room around late 1973, probably to join Honey’s production.
 Jingû was key animator on episode 6, and animation director on all the episodes Kanada is presumed to have animated on, as well as the confirmed episode 25.
 But since Jingû was himself from Z, it’s possible that the early Kanada-isms we see in those episodes are just stylistical traits taken from the Z style.

 This is further clouded by the fact that Masami Abe claimed that Kanada, along with Shin’ya Sadamitsu and Kazuo Tomizawa, didn’t work for Anime Room after they left Z, but as in-betweeners for Dôga Kobo.
 The problem is, there is no more information than this and we do not know what show they might have worked on.
 [Edit: I got confirmation that at least Tomizawa had joined Dôga Kobo: in 1975, he worked with the studio’s creator Megumu Ishiguro as key animators on some episodes of Ganso Tensai Bakabon.]
 Abe had joined Anime Room when Z disbanded, and in the same interview (that I sadly haven’t been able to track down), he claimed that Kanada worked on Honey thanks to his connection with Anime Room member and ex-Tatsunoko animator Kazuhiko Udagawa, who was animation director on episode 6.
 It’s also probably him that invited Kanada to work on Yamato, and the link between the two men seems to have been close.
+These claims are further confirmed by Shingo Araki himself, who mentions that, at the time of Honey‘s production, Kanada was “helping out” at Udagawa’s place – which means he had probably not joined Anime Room proper but was certainly working with them, explaining why he may have gone uncredited.

 Unless new testimonies and documents come out (which is very unlikely), we probably never will have a complete and accurate timeline of all that happened.
 The biggest question remains the uncredited Cutie Honey episodes.
 There is a strong possibility Kanada worked on them, but no certainty.
 There is one sure thing, however: it’s that Kanada himself didn’t care much about Cutie Honey: he never mentioned it in any interview, and the only comment he left on the illustration I used as a cover for this annex was “I don’t remember much, but there she is”.